-The lost-and-found will be in the Main Office.
-Students who have lost clothing, keys, etc. should check in the office to see if the items have been turned-in.
-At the end of each month, unclaimed clothing items will be donated to a local charity organization.
+A lost-and-found storage area is located at the front of the school.
+Students who have lost clothing, keys, etc. should check in the Lost and Found to see if the items have been turned in.
+At the end of each month, unclaimed clothing items may be donated to a local charity organization.
+We encourage families to write the names of their student on tags to help return lost items.